FetchLayer fetchlayer.dev Sign in

 How do I avoid getting rate-limited?

-If you’re using Reddit’s official API or JSON endpoints, you’re at their mercy.
+If you’re using Reddit’s approved OAuth API, you’re subject to Reddit’s quotas.
+The old unauthenticated JSON workaround is now broadly blocked and usually returns 403.
 A scraping API like FetchLayer handles rate limiting and proxy rotation on the backend — you just make requests and get data back.

 Start Building